gonfva/gonfva.github.io/content/en/blog/2013-11-26-firmware-upgrade-for-xperia-u-in-linux-i.md

 About a year ago I received some wonderful presents from a group of friends :D. One of them was an Xperia U.

-<a href="http://www.sonymobile.com/gb/products/phones/xperia-u/">Sony Xperia U</a> (ST25i) has a stock Android 2.3, which a year ago was already a bit old.
+[Sony Xperia U](http://www.sonymobile.com/gb/products/phones/xperia-u/) (ST25i) has a stock Android 2.3, which a year ago was already a bit old.
 Fortunately, Sony had already published Android 4.04 for the Xperia U, and the same day I received, I installed ICS (Android is famous for putting sweet names to its versions).

 The phone worked quite well.
 But new Android versions came, and it was obvious Xperia U wouldn't get an updated.